Everest Base Camp Elevation: What You Need to Know Before You Go

 Can we see the view of Everest from the Base Camp?

 No!
 Unfortunately, you cannot see a clear view of Everest from Everest Base Camp.
 Many tall mountains block your view of Everest.
 However, during the journey from Lukla, you get marvelous views of Everest as you are walking towards it.
 Even further from the base camp, you will be reaching Kala Patthar, the best place to view Everest.
-You won't regrate walking to the Everest Base camp after seeing its surrounding atmosphere; in every direction, you are surrounded by mountains, and the Base camp itself is amazing just nearby Khumbu Glacier.
-Likewise, Khumbu Icefall and glacier marine.
+You won't regrate walking to the Everest Base camp after seeing its surrounding atmosphere; in every direction, you are surrounded by mountains, and the Base camp itself is amazing just near Khumbu Glacier.
+Likewise, Khumbu Icefall and Glacier Marine.

 Reaching the base camp gives you a feeling of victory standing atop the foot of the world’s tallest mountain.
 Whereas reaching Kala Patthar gives you outstanding views of Everest and neighboring peaks such as Lhotse, Nuptse, Ama Dablam, Cho Oyu, etc.